StephanieChevalier/drugname_standardizer/README.md

 ## Features

-### A trusted source for drug synonyms

-**The package automatically downloads the latest version of the *UNII Names* file from [the official FDA repository](https://precision.fda.gov/uniisearch/archive/latest/UNIIs.zip).**
+- **A trusted source for drug synonyms** : the package automatically downloads the latest version of the *UNII Names* file from [the official FDA repository](https://precision.fda.gov/uniisearch/archive/latest/UNIIs.zip).
-The file is saved to the package's `data/` folder for future use.
+The `UNII_Names_DDMmmYYYY.txt` is saved to the package's `data/` folder for future use.
 The user can also choose to indicate another local *UNII Names* file.

-### Key points
 - **Parsing of the FDA's UNII Names List to map drug names** (code / official / systematic / common / brand names) **to a single preferred name** (i.e. the *Display Name* of the UNII Names file).

-- Input versatility by directly handling:
+- Input versatility:
    - a single drug name,
    - a list of drug names,
    - a JSON input file (a list of drugs to standardize)
    - a CSV input file (a dataframe containing a column of drugs to standardize)

-- Provides both **a Python package interface for scripting** and **a command-line interface (CLI) for ease of use**.
+- Provides both **a Python package interface for scripting** and **a command-line interface (CLI) for direct use**.

-- Resolves naming ambiguities by selecting the shortest name if several *Display Names*.
+- Resolves naming ambiguities of the FDA's UNII Names file by selecting the shortest *Display Names*.
+Rare but exists: 55 / 986397 associations in `UNII_Names_20Dec2024.txt`.
+For example, for `PRN1008` the ambiguity is solved by keeping `RILZABRUTINIB` whereas 2 associations exist:
-(a few cases in the UNII file: 55 among 986397 associations in version December 2024)
+   - `PRN1008`	...	... `RILZABRUTINIB, (.ALPHA.E,3S)-`
+   - `PRN1008`	...	... `RILZABRUTINIB`

 ---